Gi-ddo/Unity-Asset-Importer-Tool/README.md

 - By clicking on the assset you will be able to see the different import settings on the inspector and an apply button to save changes made.

+-After clicking apply you will recieve some feedback on the console "Import Settinngs applied".
+This means the settings have been successfully set.
--After clicking apply,the import settings will be applied to every texture and audioclip asset imported into the "SampleAssets" folder.
+The import settings will be applied to every texture and audioclip asset imported into the "SampleAssets" folder.

 - Below I will provide a link to some example assets that can be used to test the tool's functionality.